GSteve-Paul/Exact/InputFormats.md

 ### Optimization problems

-It is possible to add an objective function to the OPB file.
-Roundingsat will then optimization this function.
+It is possible to add an objective function to the OPB file, which has to be specified before all constraints.
-The objective function has to be specified before all constraints.
 The format is

 ```
 min: 1 x1 1 -x2 2 ~x3 ;